MattMcFarland/tw-client/README.md

 - [ ] Share buttons on sidebar
 - [ ] User point system
 - [ ] Add Validation to comment form.
+- [ ] tooltips needed for buttons/links that are either truncated or use icons only.
+- [ ]

 #### Done